weecology/retriever/docs/pyretriever.rst

 The installed file is called ``wine_composition_WineComposition.csv``

-Similarly, we can download the JSON file to any available dataset as follows:
+Similarly, we can download any available dataset as a JSON file:

 .. code-block:: python